-Increase focus on developing sector capacity and encouraging good practice at all levels, including local and national Government.
-The water and sanitation sector in Zambia lacks experience, and even organisations such as WaterAid in Zambia have great difficulty recruiting and retaining staff.
+Increase focus on developing sector capacity and encouraging good practice at all levels, including local and national

+Government.
+The water and sanitation sector in Zambia lacks experience, and even organisations such as WaterAid Zambia have great difficulty recruiting and retaining staff.
 DFID is currently undertaking a multi-country study of human resource gaps in the sector.
 The country programme should join with DFID on this study, with a view to influencing actions to address the problems of the sector.
-WaterAid in Zambia should also work with other country programmes in the Southern Africa region and beyond to systematically document experiences of partner capacity development.
+WaterAid Zambia should also work with other country programmes in the Southern Africa region and beyond to systematically document experiences of partner capacity development.

-Complete, publish, and disseminate research.
+Complete, publish, and disseminate

-WaterAid in Zambia has completed several studies which need to be finalised, published, and disseminated.
-Other areas which require further research include groundwater trends, recurrent funding of rural water supplies, and
+research.
+WaterAid Zambia has completed several studies which need to be finalised, published, and disseminated.
+Other areas which require further research include

-The problem of recurrent funding - who pays?
+The problem of recurrent funding-who pays?